Terra316/Web-Game/README.md

 # Web-Game
-An open world game written in HTML and JS
+An open world game written in HTML, JS, and CSS.